-Nothing beats a night spent in the great outdoors situated near a Great Lake.
+Nothing beats a night spent in the great outdoors, especially when you’re situated near a Great Lake.
 Sault Ste.
-Marie has a handful of campgrounds and state parks that make for excellent camping trips whether you’re looking to rough it or bring your camper.
-Here are five suggestions on how to have the best Soo camping trip.
+Marie has a handful of campgrounds and state parks that make for excellent camping trips, whether you’re looking to rough it or bring your camper.

 The Soo Locks Campground is located on Portage Avenue near the Valley Camp.
 It’s just a short distance to the Soo Locks.
 We highly recommend bringing your bicycle since the campground is so close to the downtown area and the Soo Locks.
 There are 100 sites with water and electric available.
-Amenities include a dump station, restrooms, a store, and a game and recreation room.
-Both the Soo Locks Campground and Aune Osborn Campground are excellent for watching freighters.
+Amenities include a dump station and restrooms.
+Both the Soo Locks Campground and Aune Osborn Campground are both excellent for watching freighters.

-The third campsite located within Sault Ste.
-Marie city limits is a fan favorite area for locales.
-Sherman Park features a pavilion for rent, a public beach, a large picnic area, outdoor grills, a volleyball court and nature trails.
+Another campsite located within Sault Ste.
+Marie city limits is a fan favorite for locals.
+Sherman Park features a pavilion for rent, a public beach, a large picnic area, outdoor grills, a volleyball court, and playground equipment.
 And of course, you can still see freighters from this upper river location.
 If you have a large group, we recommend Sherman Park.

 Located about 15 minutes west of Sault Ste.
 Marie, Brimley State Park features 237 modern sites with electricity available.
 There are mini-cabins and a dump station available.
 Brimley State Park is one of the oldest parks in the Upper Peninsula.
 It features hunting, fishing, boating, camping, hiking, and beach access.